-Moreover, non-essential movement restrictions between Federal Iraq's governorates remain in effect.
-Across the country, essential services relating to health and food remain exempt from these restrictions, so long as they adopt strict health regulations.
-These regulations apply in shops and malls, while restaurants and cafes are permitted to offer take-away and delivery orders to customers, but are not allowed to welcome customers to dine in.
+Across the country, essential services relating to health and food are able to continue operating, so long as they adopt strict health regulations.
+These regulations apply in shops and malls, while restaurants and cafes have not been permitted to offer take-away and delivery orders to customers, but are not allowed to welcome customers to dine in.